dhellmann/pymotw-3/source/language.rst

 The :mod:`inspect` module provides introspection support for all objects in the current process.
-That includes imported modules, class and function definitions, and the "live" objects instantiated from them.
+That includes imported modules, class and function definitions, and the objects instantiated from them.
 Introspection can be used to generate documentation for source code, adapt behavior at runtime dynamically, or examine the execution environment for a program.

 .. toctree::